 Use Papayas for Skin, Health, and Hair Care

-Edited by Maria Sharon Ubando, Anonymous, Ermin, Eng and 8 others
+Edited by Maria Sharon Ubando, Ermin, Eng, niceguy1271 and 7 others

 Papayas are rarely grown in the United States, with the exception of Florida and Hawaii.
 Florida offers the most commercial production of papayas.
 Hawaii is renowned for its small-sized Hawaiian papayas.
 In Mexico and Puerto Rico also grow large-sized Mexican papayas, while Asia is pioneering papaya production using the fruits for many different purposes.
 Papayas only grow in tropical climates, in particular, in Asia.
 People who live there can extract the fruits from the trees whenever they want, because it is found in abundance.
 Papayas may be difficult to find in your area, but they are worth looking for in your grocery store, as the fruits are beneficial to your overall health and beauty.
 If you are interested in learning more about the features of this wonderful fruit, read the following information below:

 - 1 Papayas: Its Active Properties